tairasoul/bitburner-funny-scripts/README.md

 - Infil cheating (src/infil-cheating)
     - An attempt at a way to cheat at infiltrating a company.
-    - A lot of flaws, doesn't work very well sometimes.
+    - A lot of flaws, barely works in its current state.
     - May need to try to spoof isTrusted in most cases.

 - Port registry (src/services/port-registry.ts)